Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Two ranges are located at Brushy Creek SRA.
 A target range is south of the park office approximately 1/2 mile north of County Rd.
 D-46.
 The other is a shotgun range for throwing clay targets range located in the northern section of the park.
 It can be reached by taking 250th from Co.
 Rd.
 P-73, then turn right on Taylor Ave.

 At over 6,000 acres, Brushy Creek is one of Iowa's largest tracts of public outdoor recreation land.
 Visitors can get a real sense of being "away from it all" while, at the same time, enjoying a variety of outdoor recreation opportunities such as camping, hunting, horseback riding, and winter sports.
-The development of a 690 acre lake and associated facilities will provide additional opportunities for boating, swimming, and fishing, picnicking.
-These developments are under construction and are expected to be completed in the future.
+The 690-acre lake and associated facilities provide opportunities for boating, swimming, fishing and picnicking.

 Lehigh is located five miles southwest of county road D46.
 Duncombe is located five miles north on county road P73.
 Stratford is located 9 miles south on Stagecoach Rd of Hwy 20.
 Ft.
 Dodge is located approximately 15 miles northwest of Brushy Creek on Hwy 20.
 Webster City is located approximately 15 miles northeast on Hwy 20.